Update or install the Telraam software yourself.

 You need a micro SD card reader.
 Now insert the SD card into your computer's card reader.
 If you do not have a micro SD card reader on your computer, you can use the adapter that was provided with your Telraam.

 Insert the micro card into the reader and the reader into your computer and start the Etcher program.
 Then click on "Select image".

 Find and select the large ZIP file that you downloaded on your computer in step 1.

 Select your SD card from the list.

 Etcher then starts to write the large file to your SD card and check it.
 Depending on the speed of your SD card reader, this can take from half an hour to several hours.
 Wait until Etcher has completely finished.

-When everything is ready, you can close Etcher, remove the SD card from your computer and put it into your Raspberry Pi.
-Insert the Micro SD card into the Raspberry Pi in the correct direction.
-Check the instruction video if necessary.
+Once everything is ready, you can close Etcher, remove the SD card from your computer and insert it into your Raspberry Pi.
+Make sure you insert the micro SD card into the Raspberry Pi the right way round, with the metal part facing up.

 Now you will simply need to reinstall your updated Telraam, to do this, simply follow the instructions in the article: "Install your Telraam software by yourself".
 It is not necessary to re-enter the serial number that you had registered during the first installation.